Sup3Legacy/arlustre/docs/report/report.md

 ## Improve the Zig codegen

 As Heptagon's Zig backend is very primitive and "copied over" from the C one, the code is, as said, not idiomatic and would benefit from a rewrite.

+## Multiple int sizes

+As said earlier, it should be doable to modify `heptc` such as to accept multiple `int` types with different bitwidth, in order to better use the capacities of small target such as the ARduino.